srbsnkr/ETL-pipeline-Batch-processing-with-Airflow/README.md

   * **bq.json**: Defines the BigQuery table schema.
   * **udf.js**: Contains JavaScript UDFs for data transformation.
+* **cloud run function/**: Holds logic to pull csv from bucket via event trigger when files are uploaded:

+  * **main.py**: Picks up every file uploaded by DAG and process it to create a dataflow job
+  * **requirments.txt**: Contains package dependencies to run the main.py.
 * **tradingData.csv**: Sample trading data used for testing the pipeline.
 * **README.md**: Provides an overview and instructions for the project.([GitHub][1])